Last update: May 13, 2026·14 minutes read

 1. Choose the region and category

-Start by selecting the region you want to target, not where you’re based.
+Start by selecting the region you want to target.
 For example, if you’re in the US but trying to break into the UK market, choose the UK.
 This will ensure you see what local competitors are running.

 Next, set your category.